nidup/collect-and-conquer/README.md

 Run,
 ```
-docker exec -it phaserjs bash
+docker exec -it phaserjs-ai-sandbox bash
 ```

 Your local files should be mounted in the container,